apache/beam/learning/katas/go/Core Transforms/Map/ParDo OneToMany/task.md

     under the License.
 -->

+# ParDo - One to Many

+In the previous kata we learned that ParDo maps a single element into another element.
+In this kata we will map a single element into many by splitting a sentence into words.

 **Kata:** Please write a ParDo that maps each input sentence into words tokenized by whitespace (" ").

 <div class="hint">